 2. Sign up for email updates

-3. Visit us at Open Streets and farmers market this summer to share your transportation ideas
+3. Visit us at Open Streets and farmers markets this summer to share your transportation ideas

-4. Use the #gompls to spread the word about the Transportation Action Plan and tell us how you want to get around in the City
+4. Use #gompls to spread the word and tell us how you want to get around in the City

 Timeline of Plan development

 Early work to prepare for the Transportation Action Plan began in late 2017 by assessing the City’s existing transportation action plan, Access Minneapolis.
 These Access assessments identified and guided areas of focus for the Transportation Action Plan.
 Development of the Transportation Action Plan began in early 2018 and is expected to last through summer 2019.

 The work to develop the Transportation Action Plan will be the effort of many people, internal and external to City of Minneapolis staff.
 The following committees will help drive the development of the plan.

 - Steering Committee: a group of Minneapolis Public Works leadership staff who will guide the overall plan and approve of the direction and major decisions along the way toward final plan adoption.